yugn/yadupe/README.md

 In deduplicate mode utility move duplicate files into the given destination directory.
 Only one file among group of duplicates is kept in the source directory.
 Also, report file contained all paths for moved diplicates will be saved in the destination directory.

+In the alternate mode utility move unique files into the given  destination.
+Only one file among group of duplicates is moved into destination directory.

 ## Prerequisites

 * [Python 3.4+](http://www.python.org/)